About Our Program

 Baylor College of Medicine is privileged to persistently rank in the top 30 for NIH research funding.
 Thanks to a diversity of resources and opportunities that only the largest medical center in the world can offer, our faculty and residents are able to pursue a large array of scholarly activity.
 From bench side and clinical outcomes research to phase III clinical trials, the Scott Department of Urology has been at the forefront of urologic advancement.
 Our residents proudly represent us at most major national urologic meetings and their efforts win them a wide variety of sought after national and international traveling fellowships.

 A Reputation for Excellence

-We are ranked among the top 20 programs in the Doximity Residency Navigator.
+We are ranked #16 (of 145 programs) in the 2021-2022 Doximity Residency Navigator.
 Our reputation means that when you apply for fellowship or a job, people will recognize that you have received the training you need to succeed.